mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 <p class="caption">(\#fig:f09-datum-local)A local datum couples a geoid with the ellipsoid at a location on each element's surface.</p>
 </div>

 There are many local datums to choose from, some are old while others are more recently defined.
 The choice of datum is largely driven by the location of interest.
 For example, when working in the US, a popular local datum to choose from is the North American Datum of 1927 (or NAD27 for short).
-NAD27 works well for the US but is not well suited for other parts of the world.
+NAD27 works well for the US but it's not well suited for other parts of the world.
 For example, a far better local datum for Europe is the European Datum of 1950 (ED50 for short).
 Examples of common local datums are shown in the following table:

 Local datum	       | Acronym | Best for|	Comment
 -------------------|---------|--------|-------------------------------